 Yamaha Ray Street Rally price is just a shade under the disc brake versions of entry 125cc scooters in India.

-After teasing the product on their social channels, Yamaha has launched Ray Street Rally Edition – a special version of the scoot which was showcased for the first time at the 2018 Auto Expo in February.
+After teasing the product on their social channels, Yamaha recently launched Ray Street Rally Edition – a special version of the scoot which was showcased for the first time at the 2018 Auto Expo in February.

 As its name suggests, the Street Rally Edition is a flamboyant variant of Ray ZR and Yamaha says the ‘wing style’ fairing is inspired from Yamaha MT-09 (how?).
 It was displayed in black-grey-red colour theme at the Expo.
 The decals of the production version are different but retain the sporty intent of the product.
 The alloys have been blackened (they were golden on the showcase model).